-Best Hikes in the Smoky Mountains
+Best Hikes in the Smokies (Smoky Mountains National Park)

-Cades Cove: If you aren’t a big hiker, you can drive this famous scenic loop for stunning valley vistas.
 While it’s not technically a “hike”, I’m still including it here because to me, it is a quintessential Smoky Mountain activity.
 However, be aware that nobody follows the “pull over to stop” rule, and everyone seems to drive incredibly slow…

-cades cove gatlinburg, best hikes smoky mountains
+cades cove gatlinburg, best hikes smoky mountains, best hikes smokies

-Laurel Falls: Great for beginners or families with small children.
-This is a short, paved trail, but still has a beautiful end point.
 I’ve done this multiple times with big groups.
 Pro tip- don’t just stay under the waterfall with the crowds, climb down into the level below for even better views!

 Difficulty: Easy, 2.3 miles round-trip